- Former co-chair of Win Without War

-Robert Edgar was the President and CEO of Common Cause, an advocacy organization that professes to “hold … elected leaders accountable to the public interest.”
+Edgar served a stint as president and CEO of Common Cause, an advocacy organization that professes to “hold … elected leaders accountable to the public interest.”
 He was also a co-chair of Win Without War, and a board member of the National Coalition on Heath Care.

 Edgar signed statements deriding the violence of American foreign policy: “American culture, society, and policy are addicted to violence at home and overseas.”
 Shortly prior to the start of the war in Iraq in 2003, Edgar led a religious delegation to that country to get a first-hand look at people’s quality of life under Saddam Hussein.
 He met with Saddam’s Deputy Prime Minister, Tariq Aziz.
 At a press conference in Baghdad, Edgar said that the then-impending U.S. invasion was illegal, immoral, and in violation of the Bible.
 Attributing Iraqis’ poor living conditions to U.S.-led sanctions rather than to the greed and corruption of Saddam, Edgar later said, “We visited schools and hospitals and saw for ourselves the devastating impact of twelve years of sanctions on the people of Iraq.”

-In October 2004, Edgar endorsed a political ad that appeared in The New York Times sponsored by an organization called "Church Folks for a Better America,” a project of the Peace Action Education Fund.
-Titled “A Call to Recover America's Moral Character,” the ad maintained that “the war on Iraq is not a just war.
-It did not pass the test when it was started.
-And it does not pass the test now.”
+In October 2004, Edgar endorsed a political ad that appeared in The New York Times sponsored by an organization called “Church Folks for a Better America,” a project of the Peace Action Education Fund.
+The ad maintained that “the war on Iraq is not a just war.”
 Another noteworthy endorser of this ad was William Sloane Coffin, Jr.

 In March 2004, Edgar and NCC organized a press conference and “silent walk” through Washington, DC, on behalf of the suspected Islamist terrorists incarcerated at the Guantanamo Bay detention center in Cuba.
-NCC was joined in this effort by the American Civil Liberties Union, actress Vanessa Redgrave of the Guantanamo Human Rights Commission, folk singer Peter Yarrow, and family members of the prisoners.
 “The National Council of Churches has said that the denial of rights that inhere in the worth of human beings before God are not only a crime against humanity,” Edgar declared.
 “They are a sin against God.
 All faiths share this basic teaching … All persons are connected in the family of God.
 My rights, your rights and the rights of the detainees are inseparable.”